mvysny/vaadin-on-kotlin/README.md

 # Welcome to Vaadin-On-Kotlin

+> Warning: VoK 0.17 is a complete overhaul and the documentation is out-of-date.
+> While the documentation is updated, please consult example apps for more details.

 Vaadin-on-Kotlin is a web-application framework that includes everything needed to create database-backed web applications.
 Please see the official documentation at [www.vaadinonkotlin.eu](https://www.vaadinonkotlin.eu).